MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/create-apps-for-teams-meetings.md

 ## Meeting apps API references

-The new meeting extensibilities provide APIs to transform the meeting experience.
-Build apps or integrate existing apps within meeting lifecycle.
-Use the APIs to make your app aware of the meeting.
-Select the APIs you want to use to enhance the meeting experience.
+The following new meeting extensibilities provide APIs to transform the meeting experience:

+* Build apps or integrate existing apps within meeting lifecycle.
+* Use the APIs to make your app aware of the meeting.
+* Select the APIs you want to use to enhance the meeting experience.

 The following table provides a list of these APIs: